Crime-Free Multi-Housing

-The Crime-Free Multi-Housing (CFMH) program is a crime prevention program, which partners property owners, residents, and law-enforcement personnel in an effort to eliminate crime, drugs, and gangs on rental properties.
+The Crime-Free Multi-Housing (CFMH) program is a crime-free ordinance program, which partners property owners, residents, and law-enforcement personnel in an effort to eliminate crime, drugs, and gang activity from rental properties.

 History

 The program began in Mesa, Arizona in the United States in 1992.
-Since then it has spread to other US cities and several other countries.
+Since then, it has spread to other US cities and several other countries.

-The International Crime Free Association says that the program has brought satisfied tenants, and increased demand for rental units, lower maintenance and repair costs, increased property values, and improved safety.
+The International Crime Free Association reports potential benefits of the program, including tenant satisfaction and increased demand for rental units.

+Additionally, there has been pushback against crime free ordinances.
+In federal lawsuits across the country, tenants, landlords, and the Department of Justice (DOJ) have challenged crime-free ordinances and their enforcement, citing violations of fair housing laws, equal protection, due process, and the First Amendment right to free association.

 Program

 Three phases must be completed under police supervision: